-Children who arrive at school ill or who become ill at school are to be escorted to the School Nurse.
+Students who arrive at school ill or who become ill at school will go to the School Nurse.
 When applicable, the School Nurse will notify parents/guardians to take the child home.
 Until parents/guardians arrive, the School Nurse will take appropriate measures in caring for the child.
+Children with any of the following ailments will be sent home immediately: